 Thank you.
 It's an honor to be part of the heritage.
 My first proper guitar was an Epiphone and I still got it upstairs.
 So Epiphone goes way back with me.
 Being a part of that is amazing really.
 And the way this one came about is I approached Epiphone to see if they could make a copy of the Gibson I use with Judas Priest.
-It's basically a '58 shaped bound body and headstock with EMGs and a Floyd Rose.
-And then throughout the years since I made my first Gibson, I've made my own custom additions--EMG 57/66 pickups, a double scratch plate to stop the studs from scratching the paint on the body and stuff like that.
+It's basically a '58 shaped bound body and headstock with EMGs.
+And then throughout the years since I made my first Gibson, I've made my own custom additions--EMG 57/66 pickups, a Floyd Rose® Tremolo and bridge, a double scratch plate to stop the studs from scratching the paint on the body and stuff like that.
 And that's basically what it is.
 And I play it every night with Priest and the Epiphones are going to be no different.

 Did you bring your Epi Flying-V into the studio to work on the new Judas Priest album?

 Yes!
 I used it all over the new record.
 It held up well.
 The tuning was great.
 The sound was great.
 I'm taking it out on the road next year when we go out.
 Right out of the box, man it was a lot of guitar.
 It was just shocking how good the guitar was and how much guitar was there.
 The Ebony fretboard and the inlays... everything!
 The quality of the instrument was mind blowing.
 And it held up in the studio with my older Gibsons.
 As I said, it's all over the new record.